The tooth pulling scene in the original 1979 run and the 2005 revival.

 Sweeney's reaction to this is just chilling.

 ALL OF THE THROAT SLITTING SCENES!
 Unlike the stage show, which use clearly harmless stage trickery, this movie loves getting up close to the victim's throats as Todd really digs his razor in, blood splattering everywhere, complete with nauseating sound-effects to make it extra-visceral.
 The worst is Pirelli's: the pained gurgling noises really sell it.
+Even leaving aside the gruesome ways they're murdered, it's horrifying to see so many innocent men be killed in rapid succession, not for anything they've done but because they got caught up in a madman's revenge upon the world.

 And then the way they're all dropped onto their skulls via the chute to the cellar.
 Beadle Bamford even gets his head split open on impact with the cellar floor.
 Owtch!